apache/mxnet/example/quantization/README.md

 ## SSD-VGG

+Go to [example/ssd](https://github.com/apache/incubator-mxnet/tree/master/example/ssd) dictionary.
 Following the [instruction](https://github.com/apache/incubator-mxnet/tree/master/example/ssd#train-the-model) in [example/ssd](https://github.com/apache/incubator-mxnet/tree/master/example/ssd) to train a FP32 `SSD-VGG16_reduced_300x300` model based on Pascal VOC dataset.
 You can also download our pre-trained model and packed binary data from [here](http://data.mxnet.io/data/) and extract to `model/` and `data/`dictionary.

 Then, use the following command for quantization.
 By default, this script use 5 batches(32 samples per batch) for naive calib: